AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Discussion and future directions

 Crossley-Lewis et al. \cite{Crossley-Lewis2023-jk} also used iMD-VR to examine the transport of the catalytic promoter methyl $n$-hexanoate through the H-ZSM-5 zeolite.
-In this system, the researchers used iMD-VR to sample the dynamics of the promoter-zeolite system after the rare event of desorption of methyl $n$-hexanoate from a Br{\o}nsted acid site within the zeolite framework, an event that is unlikely to be observed on the timescale of a typical unbiased MD simulation.\cite{Crossley-Lewis2023-jk} By applying biasing forces to desorb the promoter molecule and pull it into varied positions in the zeolite framework, the researchers were able to investigate the transport dynamics of methyl $n$-hexanoate on accessible timescales, identifying features of zeolite structure relevant to the dynamics of the molecule.\cite{Crossley-Lewis2023-jk} To develop this study further, a more quantitative understanding of both the energetics of desorption and the rate of diffusion of the promoter after desorption would be desirable.
-Once again, this is where IL could assist iMD-VR in a research context: not only could IL help to determine the optimal pathways for desorption, but it could be used to enhance sampling of the subsequent dynamics after such events.
-These dynamics are necessary to better approximate quantities of interest such as the diffusion coefficient, a measure of the average promoter diffusion (that greatly influences the catalytic efficiency of the material in question\cite{Crossley-Lewis2023-jk}), helping guide the search for effective catalysts and promoters.
+Here, the researchers used iMD-VR to sample the dynamics of the promoter-zeolite system after the rare event of desorption of methyl $n$-hexanoate from a Br{\o}nsted acid site within the zeolite framework.
+By applying biasing forces to desorb the promoter molecule and guide it into various positions in the zeolite framework, the researchers were able to (a) investigate the transport dynamics of methyl $n$-hexanoate on accessible timescales, and (b) identify features of the zeolite structure relevant to the dynamics of the molecule.
+This study could be built upon by performing further quantitative analysis of both the energetics of desorption and the rate of diffusion of the promoter after desorption.
+An interesting research question is whether IL could enhance the sampling of relevant desorption pathways and desorbed promoter conformations.
+If successful, this protocol could be integrated into a typical MD workflow to achieve more efficient approximation of quantities of interest such as the diffusion coefficient---a measure of the average promoter diffusion, which greatly influences the catalytic efficiency of the material in question---helping to guide the search for effective catalysts and promoters.